-- RA contracts are agreements with local, state and federal government agencies for station design, permits, review fees, etc. - TPA contracts are agreements with utilities, railroads and other stakeholders for utility relocation work along the alignment.

-Legal contracts are for various legal advisory services for the Program.
+- RA contracts are agreements with local, state and federal government agencies for station design, permits, review fees, etc. - TPA contracts are agreements with utilities, railroads and other stakeholders for utility relocation work along the alignment. - Legal contracts are for various legal advisory services for the Program. - Financial services contracts are for financial advisory services for the Program.